Community Impacts of Corporate Giving

 In this episode of Team Building Saves the World, Rich speaks with Kevan Barton, the Executive Director of YouthConnect to talk about the impact corporate giving has on their organization, why it is important, and how companies can get more involved with corporate social responsibility.

-Corporate social responsibility is equally essential for the community as it is for the business.
+CSR is equally essential for the community as it is for the business.
 In today’s business climate, it’s not enough for companies to only focus on the business or product they provide.
-Customers and employees alike expect companies they do business with to use their resources to influence in some manner a positive change in the world.
+Customers and employees alike expect companies they do business with to use their resources to influence in some manner a positive change in their community.

 About Kevan Barton: Kevan is the Executive Director of YouthConnect.
 Barton began his work with YouthConnect in 2002 as a clinical social worker in South Boston, then moving to the Roxbury district, the Youth Violence Strike Force and School Police Units and Senior Social Worker.
 In his most recent role after returning to YouthConnect in 2015, Kevan served as Director of Operations.